 The goal of the Pharmacological Sciences specialty is to provide a solid foundation for students who plan to pursue careers in any of these areas in academia, medicine, or industry.

-The supplemental Ph.D. curriculum is administered by the Cell Regulation Graduate Program and the Department of Pharmacology, but graduate students in any program on campus are welcome to participate.
+The supplemental Ph.D. curriculum is administered by the Cell and Molecular Regulation Graduate Program and the Department of Pharmacology, but graduate students in any program on campus are welcome to participate.
 The Pharmacological Sciences curriculum is competitive, with a limited number of positions available each year.